 I welcome people from all backgrounds and ethnicities, sexual orientations and genders, ages, religions and classes.
 I strive to be sensitive to all the issues - both individual and cultural - that people from various backgrounds encounter in this world.
 I offer therapy in English and German.

 I have trained to Advanced Diploma Level at The Minster Centre, hold a Postgraduate Diploma in Integrative Counselling, from Middlesex University.
-I am a registered member of the UK regulatory organisations BACP and a trainee member UKCP and strictly adhere to their ethical guidelines.
+I am a registered member of the UK regulatory organisation BACP and strictly adhere to their ethical guidelines.
 I hold an Enhanced Certificate from the UK Disclosure and Barring Service.

 The thought of starting therapy can make people nervous; take the first step by sending off the contact form.
 I will then get back to you when I'm out of session.
 You can also call me for a quick chat - any questions are welcome.